 Family Fund Blogger

 So July was an exciting time for me.
 You may remember back in May that I wrote a blog post ‘How Family Fund Has Helped Us and How They Could Help You!’
 If you didn’t, please check it out by clicking on the link above.
 Well, the lovely people at Family Fund shared my blog and offered me the opportunity to become a Family Fund Blogger.

 In July, I found the courage to write a post about the bedtime struggles we face with Thomas.
-If you haven’t already read it, please check out my post Family Fund – Bedtime Bedlam.
+If you haven’t already read it, please check out my post-Family Fund – Bedtime Bedlam.
 I really can’t thank Family Fund for the opportunity.
-I really want to offer an insight into our little life and hopefully, help others out there.
+I want to offer an insight into our little life and hopefully, help others out there.

 Strep B Month

 July is Strep B Awareness Month.
-A cause that is obviously very close to my heart.
-I often read stories from parents and it breaks my heart that it is not seen as necessary to test or monitor closer.
-I wanted to touch on this a little as I’ve written my own post My Son Was Born with Strep B which you should check out.
+A cause that is very close to my heart.
+I often read stories from parents, and it breaks my heart that it is not seen as necessary to test or monitor closer.
+I wanted to touch on this a little as I’ve written my own post.
+Have you heard of strep B which you should check out?

-This month especially we have been appreciating the Firefly GoTo Seat trolley which we have found in Tesco, Asda, Sainsbury’s and recently Iceland.
+This month especially we have appreciated the Firefly GoTo Seat trolley which we have found in Tesco, Asda, Sainsbury’s and recently Iceland.
 Thomas was always a little apprehensive (there’s that word again) when it came to the disabled wheelchairs.

 Alana’s 12th Birthday